danbev/learning-quantum-computing/README.md

 inside.
 For example, |0> means that there will be a one at index 0, |1> means that there will be a one in index 1.

-If we have a normal vector (3 4) then we can calculate the lenght using:
+If we have a normal vector (3 4) then we can calculate the length using:
 ```
 length = √3²+4² = 5
 ```
-When we have qbits we talk about magnitude instead.
+When we have qubits we talk about magnitude instead.
 Say we have the following:
 ```
 5 + i
 magnitude = √5² + 1²